 What Forms Do You Need to File?

 When you’re self-employed, you can use Form T2125 (Statement of Business or Professional Activities) to calculate your self-employment income.
-This form is the easiest and most effective way to get the CRA the detailed information about your business.
+This form is the easiest and most effective way to get the CRA detailed information about your business.
 On Form T2125, you briefly describe your business’ products or services, and if you own any websites, you list those as well.
 To calculate your taxable self-employment income, you note your business income.
 That includes gross sales, commissions, fees, or any other amounts you’ve collected from your customers.
 If you sell goods, this form also helps you figure out your cost of goods sold (COGS) and your gross profits.
 Essentially, this section adds together your opening inventory, purchases made during the year, direct wage costs, and subcontracts.
 Then, you subtract your closing inventory to get your COGS, and finally, you subtract that amount from your business revenue to determine your business income.

 Regardless of whether you sell goods, you need to note all of your business expenses.
-As a general rule of thumb, you can write off any expenses incurred in the pursuit of profit.
+As a general rule of thumb, you can write off any costs incurred in the pursuit of profit.
 That includes expenses such as advertising, meals and entertainment, office rent, salaries paid to employees, and any other qualifying business expenses.
 You cannot include any personal expenses.

 If you run a partnership, you should also fill out Form T2125, but only note your portion of the business income and expenses.
 For example, say you own 50% of the partnership.
 During the year, your partnership collected $400,000 in income.
 You note half that amount ($200,000) on your form.
 Then, say you had $10,000 in business expenses.
 Again, you just note half that amount ($5,000).